 At Essex we push the frontiers of accepted wisdom, critically examining the decisions of individuals, the strategies of firms, and the policies of governments to understand and challenge the standard paradigms of economics.
 On this course, you build a thorough understanding of the key areas of economics through studying these topics:

 We teach you the essentials of micro- and macroeconomics and econometric methods.
 You also have the option to explore a set of selected topics in economics to hone your skills, such as Management Economics and Market Analysis, International Trade and Financial Economics.

 For your dissertation, you apply these skills to create an original piece of research.
 If you need it, we support you in maths through pre-sessional and co-curricular support.
 If you’d like to develop your knowledge further at Essex, we offer a range of other advanced courses inside and outside economics that complement this course.

-We are top 5 in the UK for research, with over 90% of our research rated as “world-leading” or “internationally excellent” (REF 2014).
+We are 4th in UK for research power in economics and econometrics (Times Higher Education research power measure, Research Excellence Framework 2021).
 Much of this world-class research is related to policy, and we have research strengths in a number of areas.

 The quality of our work is reflected in our stream of publications in high-profile academic journals, including American Economic Review, Econometrica, and Review of Economic Studies.

 With this course you also have the opportunity to study abroad at one of our partner institutions and achieve a dual award, which means you’ll receive two Masters degrees in two years.
 Find out more on our dual award webpage.

 Study and work alongside some of the most prominent economists.